andli/pymkm/README.md

 1. Filter out foils, English, not altered, not signed, minimum Good condition.
 1. Set price to lowest + (median - lowest / 4), rounded to closest quarter Euro.
-1. Undercut price in seller's own country by 0.25 if not contradicting 2)
+1. Undercut price in seller's own country by the rounding limit if not contradicting 2)
-1. Never go below 0.25 for foils
+1. Never go below the rounding limit for foils

 ## ✔️ Supported calls
 These calls are implemented so far.
 They are not fully tested with different edge cases etc. Please submit an issue or pull request if you find problems.